 JAS OPEN STUDIOS ZOOM PROGRAMS CONTINUE!

-As we begin 2021, Jewish Art Salon invites you to the next live session of our successful online series, OPEN STUDIOS, Creativity in an Uncertain Time, on Tuesday, January 26, 2021 at 12PM ET.
-In this session curated by Dorit Jordan Dotan and Judith Joseph, we will be joined by artists Carole Glauber, Linda Klein and Miriam Stern as they offer insight into their creative processes and share the impact of the current social order on the psychological and spiritual content of their work.
+Curated by Dorit Jordan Dotan and Judith Joseph, in this acclaimed online series we will be joined by artists Karen Kassap, Tina Marcus, and Rudin Steven as they offer insight into their creative processes and share the impact of the current social order on the psychological and spiritual content of their work.

-Please join Jewish Art Salon as these artists present their recent work and discuss how they have approached the notion of Creativity in an Uncertain Time.
+Please join Jewish Art Salon as these artists present their recent work and discuss how they have addressed the notion of Creativity in an Uncertain Time.
+This series will air live on Zoom, Tuesday, February 23, 2021 at 12PM EST.

 In addition to the curators, this program is produced with the support of Jewish Art Salon’s Program Advisor Yona Verwer and team members Cheselyn Amato and Chana Wiesenthal-Elias.